 \end{figure}

-The proteome is the entire complement of proteins expressed by the genome in a cell or tissue or bio-fluid of an organism at a given time under specific conditions \citep{Boehm2007}.
-The function of a protein corresponds to when and where it is expressed.
-Proteomic research thus aims to identify and localise many more unknown and known proteins and to better understand their functions.
+The proteome is the entire complement of proteins expressed by the genome in a cell, or in tissue or bio-fluid of an organism at a given time under specific conditions \citep{Boehm2007}.
+The function of a protein corresponds to the timing and location of its expression.
+Proteomic research thus aims to identify and localise many more unknown and known proteins and better understand their functions.

 There are many ways to study proteins.
 For example, the physical structure of a protein can be studied by X-ray crystallography~\citep{Blow2002}, protein-protein interactions can be studied using the yeast two-hybrid system~\citep{Fields1989}, and the abundance of an individual protein under a defined condition can be studied using isotopic-labelling.
-The latter is also labelled \emph{quantitative proteomics}.
-The use of Multi-dimensional Protein Identification Technology (MudPIT) together with isobaric Tags for Relative and Absolute Quantitation (iTRAQ$^{\rm TM}$) is just one of the technologies used to measure protein abundance.
+The latter is also referred to as \emph{quantitative proteomics}.
+The use of Multi-dimensional Protein Identification Technology (MudPIT) together with isobaric Tags for Relative and Absolute Quantitation (iTRAQ$^{\rm TM}$) is just one technology used to measure protein abundance.

 \subsection{Multi-dimensional Protein Identification Technology} \label{subsec:MudPIT}

 MudPIT is the process of separating a protein complex or peptide mixture using the properties of amino acids, usually into three orthogonal dimensions~\citep{Washburn2001}.
 Typically, the first separation is by charge, using \emph{strong cation exchange chromatography} (SCX).
 This is followed by a second separation by hydrophobicity, using \emph{reversed phase liquid chromatography} (RPLC).
-The third dimension of separation is by mass, and is carried out by \emph{mass spectrometry} (MS).
+The third separation is by mass, and is carried out by \emph{mass spectrometry} (MS).
 This reduces the complexity of the sample and enables high throughput protein analysis.
 Each MudPIT \emph{run} thus comprises these three steps of separation.

-The SCX column contains immobilised negatively charged sulfonic acids which form an ionic interaction with the positively charged peptides.
-Hence, the charge separation by SCX divides a protein digest, (i.e. a mixture of peptides), into many different fractions based on the strength of charge interaction between the peptides and sulfonic acids.
-Different peptide sequences will have different affinities for the SCX resin.
+The SCX column contains immobilised negatively charged sulfonic acids that form an ionic interaction with the positively charged peptides.
+Hence, the charge separation by SCX divides a protein digest (i.e. a mixture of peptides) into many different fractions based on the strength of charge interaction between the peptides and sulfonic acids.
+Different peptide sequences have different affinities for the SCX resin.
 This allows for complex peptide mixtures to be fractionated by gradually increasing the concentration of a competing salt solution (for binding to the sulfonic acid groups in a gradient) in a step-wise manner.
-The range of the salt concentration is between 10mM to 500mM.
-Hence, at each interval of salt concentration, a set of peptides is released to move into the next MudPIT phase.
-Each of these charge intervals is referred to as a \emph{salt step}, and increasing the number of salt steps permits the detection of proteins having low abundance.
+The salt concentration ranges between 10mM to 500mM.
+Hence, at each interval of salt concentration, a set of peptides is released into the next MudPIT phase.
+Each of these charge intervals is termed a \emph{salt step}, and increasing the number of salt steps enables the detection of proteins with low abundance.

 The set of peptides from each charge fraction are then separated by RPLC based on hydrophobicity.
-This is achieved with a separate column which contains silica beads with chains of 18 carbon atoms attached.
-The peptides are loaded into the column resulting in hydrophobic interactions with the carbon chains.
-An organic solvent is then added to the column in concentrations that increase over time, causing the peptides to emerge or \emph{elute} from the column, with the least hydrophobic peptides eluting first.
-Eluted peptide are then detected in the mass spectrometer.
+This is achieved with a separate column that contains silica beads with chains of 18 carbon atoms attached.
+The peptides are loaded into the column, which causes hydrophobic interactions with the carbon chains.
+An organic solvent is then added to the column in concentrations that increase over time, causing the peptides to emerge or \emph{elute}, with the least hydrophobic peptides eluting first.
+Eluted peptides are then detected using the mass spectrometer.

-The mass analysis is performed by MS whereby each peptide's \emph{mass-to-charge ratio} (m/z) is measured and, from which, the molecular mass is calculated.
-A more detailed description of peptide separation can be found in \cite{Eidhammer2008}.
+The mass analysis is performed by MS, whereby each peptide's \emph{mass-to-charge ratio} (m/z) is measured and the measurements are then used to calculate the molecular mass.
+Peptide separation is described in more detail in \cite{Eidhammer2008}.